ninchistudios/musicproduction/end-to-end-checklist.md

 * Boost to 10-8 dB VU & limit clips
 * bounce to MP3 and listen on as many devices/speakers as possible
 * repeat

+####### Airwindows Monitoring

+This has a lot of options to check mixes in various conditions:
+* Out24: check mix in 24bit
+* Out16: check mix in 16bit (CD ready)
+* Peaks Only: shows which things are louder to identify things that stick out too much
+* Slew Only: bass checking?
+* Subs Only: Check that the super lows aren't too crazy
+* Mono: self evident
+* Side: Side only for Mid/Side checks
+* Vinyl: EQ that roughly captures the range of vinyl, will roll off incompatible freqs
+* Aurat: cheap speaker sim (stereo)
+* MonoRat/MonoLat: cheal speaker sim right/left channel only
+* Phone: mono phone sim
+* Cans A: simulates monitor sound (crossover etc) while using headphones, probably the most accurate setting
+* Cans B: more obvious version of A
+* Cans C: even more obvious
+* Cans D: Really too much crossover, essentially a more listenable Peaks Only

 ## Ancillary & Release